-- Adopting, pursuing and promoting principles and practices of sustainable use of Ecosystem resources by businesses, agencies, organizations and individuals. - Accepting the responsibility to minimize or prevent, to the greatest extent practicable, activities that cause environmental harm to other jurisdictions or individuals. - Recognizing the role of the Great Lakes-St. Lawrence Basin Ecosystem in the larger global environment and taking actions, where possible, that can alleviate adverse impacts on that environment.

-• Cooperating with all people in the Great Lakes-St. Lawrence Basin Ecosystem and with citizens in other biogeographical regions to achieve mutual objectives consistent with this Charter.
+- Adopting, pursuing and promoting principles and practices of sustainable use of Ecosystem resources by businesses, agencies, organizations and individuals. - Accepting the responsibility to minimize or prevent activities that cause environmental harm to other jurisdictions or individuals. - Recognizing the role of the Great Lakes-St. Lawrence Basin Ecosystem in the larger global environment and taking actions, where possible, that can alleviate adverse impacts on that environment. - Cooperating with all people in the Great Lakes-St. Lawrence Basin Ecosystem and with citizens in other biogeographical regions to achieve mutual objectives consistent with this Charter.